-Without Docker, if you needed other capabilities/frameworks/dependencies that aren't supported in App Services you needed to wait until the Azure team updated those dependencies in App Service, or you needed to switch to other services like Service Fabric, Cloud Services or even plain VMs where you had further control and you could install a required component/framework for your application.
+Using Azure App Service is very simple and easy to get started as it provides great git integration to take your code, build it in Visual Studio and directly deploy it to Azure.
+But, traditionally (with no Docker), if you needed other capabilities/frameworks/dependencies that aren't supported in App Services you needed to wait for it until the Azure team updates those dependencies in App Service or switched to other services like Servie Fabric, Cloud Services or even plain VMs where you have further control and you can install a required component/framework for your application.

-Container support in Visual Studio 2017 gives you the ability to include whatever you want in your app environment, as shown in Figure X-X. Since you are running it in a container, if you add a dependency to your app, you now have the capability of including the dependency in your dockerfile or Docker image.
+Now (announced at Microsoft Connect 2016, November 2016) and as shown in Figure 5-4 when using Visual Studio 2017, containers support in Azure App Service gives you the ability to include whatever you want in your app environment.
+If you added a dependency to your app, since you are running it in a container, you get the capability of including those dependencies in your dockerfile or Docker image.